-These profiles were part of a series of Boeing Fortress profiles created for the book “Squadrons !
-No.21: The Boeing Fortress Mk II & Mk III” by Phil Listemann.
+These profiles are part of a set created for the book Squadrons !
+No.31: The Supermarine Spitfire Mk V – The New Zealanders by Phil H. Listemann.